 His fourth album Turnstiles (1976) tanked at #122.
 But here’s the thing.
 Turnstiles is actually one of Billy Joel’s best albums.
 It includes “Say Goodbye To Hollywood”, “New York State Of Mind”, “Prelude/Angry Young Man”, “I’ve Loved These Days”, and “Miami 2017 (Seen The Lights Go Out On Broadway”).
 Those all made regular appearances in his concerts, and eventually got airplay when Joel became popular.

 I wore out my first copy, bought a second, and then bought it again when it came out on CD.
 I like every song.
-Lest you think I’m crazy (you may be right), here’s what happened when five of us (Joe, Timmo, Bill, Jim & I) were talking (in the late ’90’s or so) at our Classic Rock radio station, KTGL “The Eagle”.
-We were discussing what album we might choose if we were marooned on an island (with stereo equipment & electricity obviously), and three of us mentioned Turnstiles as a possibility.
-We figured it’s because all of the songs are good, and they weren’t burned out by radio play.
+Lest you think I’m crazy (you may be right), here’s what happened when five of us (Joe Skare, Tim “Timmo” Cawley, Bill Barker, Jim Steel & I) were talking (in the late ’90’s or so) at our Classic Rock radio station, KTGL “The Eagle”.
+We were discussing what albums we might choose if we were marooned on an island (with stereo equipment & electricity obviously), and three of us mentioned Turnstiles as a possibility.
+We figured it’s because all of the songs are good, and they weren’t burned out by too much radio play.

 Billy Joel finally broke big time.
 The Stranger was released in 1977.
 It had four hit singles…”Just The Way You Are”, “Movin’ Out”, “Only The Good Die Young”, and “She’s Always A Woman”.
 Plus, “The Stranger” and “Scenes From An Italian Restaurant” were regulars on FM stations.